education & tech

 third-party services such as Amazon Kindle or other vendors.
 Replacing stacks of books with a tablet helps to ensure that students no longer have to worry about hauling their books with them.

 Students & Educators: Video chat is good for learning, too.
 The market for video calling has seen tremendous growth in the last few years.
-Skype is commonplace, Facebook and Google+ both feature native video chatting, and FaceTime is now a ubiquitous feature on iOS devices.
+Skype is commonplace, Facebook, and Google Meet both feature native video chatting, and FaceTime is now a ubiquitous feature on iOS devices.
 It's no longer expensive or complicated to make a video call.

-Yet, as the ease and availability of video calling has grown, the use of the technology in the education sector has crawled at best.
+Yet, as the ease and availability of video calling has grown, the use of technology in the education sector has crawled at best.
 That's amazing when one considers that people retain almost twice as much information in face-to-face communication.
-Considering that the entire goal of education is informationretention, not using video chat is just counterproductive.
+Considering that the entire goal of education is information retention, not using video chat is just counterproductive.

 Post a Comment